mapbender/mapbender/docs/print/custom-fonts.md

 - To use the font, set the parameter `mapbender.print.font` to the font's key as configured in `mapbender.print.fonts`.
 Apart from the custom fonts, the default fonts helvetica (alias: arial), courier and  times are available.
 The default font can be overwritten for individual text fields:
   - `mapbender.print.font_legend`: Legend titles
   - `mapbender.print.font_scale_bar`: Scale bar text
+  - `mapbender.print.font_geojson`: Text for GeoJSON layers on the map, e.g. labels in sketches :warning: For GeoJSON layers, only true type fonts (.ttf) are supported.

 Example configuration: